ngbites/angularbites.com/src/posts/2020-07-30-setters-vs-ng-on-changes.md

 }
 ```

 It's succinct, type-safe, and encourages the usage of Observables.
-Not much to dislike, so far.
+Not much to dislike, imho.

 But can you **not** add a getter?

 Yes.
 It turns out, Angular does not check the previous value by invoking the getter on the property, but stores its value in its component's logical view.

 If you're interested in reading the source code where this happens, [check this out](https://github.com/angular/angular/blob/d1ea1f4c7f3358b730b0d94e65b00bc28cae279c/packages/core/src/render3/bindings.ts#L50).